AdityaParadeshi/M2-EmbSys/Project/README.md

 # Smart Home Automation System

+# Table Of Content:
+- 1. About Smart Automation System
+-   1.1 Abstract
+-   1.2 Introduction
+-   1.3 Swot Analysis
+-   1.4 4w's and 1H
+- 2. Requirements
+-   2.1 High level requirements
+-   2.2 Low level requirements
+- 3. Block Diagram
+-   3.1 Explaination on blocks
+-   3.2 Sub System and its explaination
+- 4. Architecture
+-   4.1 UML Diagram

+# Abstract
+- With advancement of technology things are becoming simpler and easier for us.
+Automation is the use of control systems and information technologies to reduce the need for human work in the production of goods and services.
+In the scope of industrialization, automation is a step beyond mechanization.
+Whereas mechanization provided human operators with machinery to assist them with the muscular requirements of work, automation greatly decreases the need for human sensory and mental requirements as well.
+Automation plays an increasingly important role in the world economy and in daily experience.
+Automatic systems are being preferred over manual system.
+Through this project we have tried to show automatic control of a house as a result of which power is saved to some extent.

 # Introduction:

 - Automation is control of the electrical or electronic device within area or remotely.